dqwyy/blog/source/_posts/0002-things-to-do-after-installing-ubuntu-20-04.md

 - [User Themes](https://extensions.gnome.org/extension/19/user-themes/)
 - [ibus font setting](https://extensions.gnome.org/extension/1121/ibus-font-setting/)
 - [Dynamic Panel Transparency](https://extensions.gnome.org/extension/1011/dynamic-panel-transparency/)
-- [Unite](https://extensions.gnome.org/extension/1287/unite/), move the close button to top-lest corner, not a best solution for me but so far the best solution, *alternatively [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/), or just switch to [KDE](https://kde.org/) from Gnome.*
+- [Unite](https://extensions.gnome.org/extension/1287/unite/), move the close button to top-left corner, not a best solution for me but so far the best solution, *alternatively [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/), or just switch to [KDE](https://kde.org/) from Gnome.*
 - [Internet Speed Monitor](https://extensions.gnome.org/extension/4585/internet-speed-monitor/), not the one with the most config options but the default style is enough for me.

 ## Manage applications view